Larscode-io/nuxt4/README.md

 - **Component Migration**
   - [ ] Migrate Nuxt 2 components to Nuxt 3.
 Consider using AI assistance.

+### Configure Nuxt 3 to use the legacy API backend
+- configure and update the nuxt config.

 ### Nuxt 2 + Vuetify 2 to Nuxt 3 + Vuetify 3 strategy: here we focus on the content.